swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 ### Set up a Python environment

-Firstly, create the virtual environment.
+Firstly, create the virtual environment:

 ??? tip "Not familiar with virtual environments?
 Read this!"